gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ![](img/multitier.PNG)

 ### Broker Architecture
+- wat pattern
+  - broker knows how to ask insurance company
+  - insurance company sends signal if available
 - middleware architecture widely used in distributed computing
 - suitable for dist. computing that coordinates and facilitates communcation
   - brokering the service requests